Lost-Outpost/outlander/README.md

 # The Path Team
 + Webmetz - Author of the Relics of Hyrule addon and awesome modder!
 + Rsrogers4 - Tons of documentation help!

+# Special Thanks
+I want to give a special shoutout to Apoapse and the Somnium team for their wonderful modlist.
+This would not be possible without them!!!!